 Breaking that loop is not about finding the next bottle.
 It is about changing the conditions that made the problem persist.
 That usually means fewer variables, less interference, and more patience.

 Your scalp does not need lifelong control.
+It needs the chance to regulate again.